kam3k/blog/cv.md

 * Everyday experience working with Git, Point Cloud Library (PCL), Robot Operating System (ROS), and various other software and frameworks

-* Experience programming in Windows, Linux and Mac OS X
+* Experience programming in Windows, Linux, and Mac OS X

 # Honours & awards